 The Best PDF Editor Compatible with macOS 13 Ventura

-UPDF - free PDF editor is a brand new PDF editor for macOS 13 and older versions that fully integrates with the macOS ecosystem.
+UPDF - PDF editor is a brand new PDF editor for macOS 13 and older versions that fully integrates with the macOS ecosystem.
 The colorful design belies the powerful functionality, and UPDF was created with exactly that objective in mind - to provide a fun-to-use PDF Mac application that also offers deep PDF editing and management functionality.
-Let's look at this unique PDF editor and its various functions:

-UPDF is a free PDF editor for Mac and Windows.
+UPDF is a PDF editor for Mac, Windows, Android, iOS.
 It goes well beyond the capabilities of the native Preview Mac app to give the user a seamless PDF editing experience with full control over the content.
 In addition, it offers versatile page management, PDF reading, and PDF annotation tools to help you get through your daily PDF workloads.
 Here are the key features of UPDF:

-- PDF Editing - Full text and image editing of PDF content is possible with this lightweight and user-friendly PDF page organizer.
+- PDF Editing - Text, image and link editing of PDF content is possible with this lightweight and user-friendly PDF page editor.
 Add to existing text, remove text, or replace what's already there.
-In addition, you can replace, rotate, resize, reposition, remove, and add images with ease.
+In addition, you can replace, rotate, resize, reposition, remove, and add images to PDF with ease.

 - PDF Page Management - Flexibly move your PDF pages around, extract specific pages, remove and add pages, and do a lot more with this versatile PDF page manager for Mac.